Accessible tourism: Pórtugos, in the heart of Las Alpujarras

 But without a doubt, the biggest challenge is always to develop accurate accessibility messages, rich in content and adjusted.

-With our work methodology refined with the experience in these years, it is carried out and managed efficiently and effectively.
+With our work methodology refined with the experience of these last years, it is carried out and managed efficiently and effectively.

 The beacon is the tip of the iceberg.
-Below is a cloud infrastructure developed with cutting-edge technologies from the Web field, Smart Cities, GIS and IoT.
-It is this platform that allows us to scale and support facilities with many beacons.
+Below the surface there is a cloud infrastructure developed with cutting-edge technologies from the Web field, Smart Cities, GIS and IoT.
+This platform allows us to scale and support facilities with many beacons.

 It is a reality.
-We speak of a quality tourism, which demands quality in the services that are provided and understands that it is necessary to pay for it a suitable price.
+We talk about a quality tourism, which demands quality in the services that are provided and understands that it is necessary to pay for it a suitable price.

 We are talking about a huge market.
-Just remember a figure that impacts: 15% of the world's population suffer some type of disability (source: World Health Organization 2011 - Disabilities Report).
+Official statistical data impacts: 15% of the world's population suffer some type of disability (source: World Health Organization 2011 - Disabilities Report).
 Almost 1 in 5 people.

-According to Adecco Foundation, 56% do not travel for lack of an adequate offer.
-More than a half.
+According to Adecco Foundation, 56% do not travel due to a lack of an adequate offer.
+More than a half of survey respondents.

-The first thing is to have a human team empathized with accessibility, inclusion and equal opportunities.
-That has the sensitivity that is needed and of course, the training.
+Firstly, it is necessary a human team that empathized with accessibility, inclusion and equal opportunities.
+This is a must in order to the sensitivity that is needed and of course, the training.

-Then it is necessary to develop, execute and measure a strategic plan to transform the environment.
+Then it is essential to develop, execute and measure a strategic plan to transform the environment.

-And of course, listen to the feedback that customers and users provide to improve the system.
+And of course, listening to the feedback that customers and users provide to improve the system is key.

 Much remains to be done, but today Portugos has started its path in Accessible Tourism.